 We recommend either Medigap Plan D or Medigap Plan G instead, which offer the same benefits as Plans C and F, minus the Medicare Part B deductible.
 You also usually pay less for Plans D and G.

 The first step is deciding how much coverage you want.
 We recommend choosing a plan with the most comprehensive benefits you can afford.

 Next is cost.
 The pricing method gives you an idea of what will happen to your Medigap premium over time.
 Most Medigap insurers use one of three pricing methods:

 - Attained-age rated: Premiums start out low but go up as you get older.
 These policies cost the most over time.

 - Community rated: This pricing method does not consider your age.
 Over time, these plans cost the least.

 - Issue-age rated: Premiums are based on your age at the time you join the plan but don't go up just because you get older.
 They may rise over time due to inflation, though.

 Our Find a Plan tool makes it easy to compare Medigap plans in South Dakota.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.

 It’s FREE with no obligation